MCResourcePile/addon-project/src/content/wiki/guides/commands.md

 #### Beta Specific Commands

-- /nextmap = /nm = /mn = /next - Shows the next map in the rotation
+- /nextmap = /nm = /mn = /next = /mapnext - Shows the next map in the rotation
 - /mapinfo = /map Shows information about the current map
 - /maplist = /maps = /ml Shows a list of all maps on Stratus
-- /join = /jugar = /jouer = /spielen - Joins the game, if non-donor the team is automatically assigned, certain donors can select their own team
+- /join = /jugar = /jouer = /spielen - Joins the game, if non-donor the team is automatically assigned, players with legacy ranks can select their own team
 - /obs = /observe = /spectate - Leaves the game.
 Will not work if player is in danger
 - /report (player) (reason) - Reports player to staff members.
 Don't abuse
 - /rotation = /rot = /rota = /maprot = /maprotation - Shows the current rotation of maps
 - /t (message) - Joins team chat.
 - /poll (next/mt) (map/mutation) Uses a token to set a map or mutation for the next match
 - /vote (yes:no) - Vote in a poll.
 Most comonly used with tokens; setting a next map or a next mutation, yet you might see a custom poll made by a staff member
+- /tnt (resest:revoke:info) - Controls your tnt license; your ability to use tnt
+- /class = /cl = /c = /selectclass = /klasse - Selects or views the your class
+- /classlist = /listclasses = /classes = /cls - Lists all avaliable classes
+- /inventory = /inv = /vi (player) - Opens a player's inventory.
+Similar to right-clicking on that player
+- /matchinfo = /match - Shows information about the current map
+- /ratemap = /rate (1:2:3:4:5) - Rates the current map